570944242/Netpython/README.md

-## Netpy - The best python3 networking tool in the world.
+## Netpy - The best python networking tool in the world.

-We can absolutely sure this is the best PYTHON3 TCP/UDP NETWORK CONNECTION TOOL in the world.
-You can try it now.
+We can absolutely sure this is the best PYTHON TCP/UDP NETWORK CONNECTION TOOL in the world until now.
+You can try it.

 Netpy is a 'python netcat' with all the networking features.
 Netpy is a custom tcp/udp network tool used for reading or